Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for Splittable MCVRP

-Note that the result in Theorem~\ref{t1} is obtained by making a trade-off between the cycle-partition algorithm and the refined tree-partition algorithm.
-If we only use the cycle-partition algorithm, i.e., we also use it with a $3/2$-approximate Hamiltonian cycle for the case that $(1-\varepsilon)\cdot\OPT'\geq(2/k)\Delta$, we can merely get a $(4-1/3000)$-approximation algorithm.
+Theorem~\ref{t1} is achieved by making a trade-off between the cycle-partition algorithm and the refined tree-partition algorithm.
+If we only use the cycle-partition algorithm, i.e., for the case that $(1-\varepsilon)\cdot\OPT'\geq(2/k)\Delta$, we also use it with a $3/2$-approximate Hamiltonian cycle, we may only get a $(4-1/3000)$-approximation algorithm.